 I hope this letter finds your families and loved ones healthy and safe.
 We are truly in unprecedented times!
-We are now in our 3rd and final trimester and want to take a moment to review our remote learning expectations for students.
-Although our buildings are closed, learning continues.
+As of April 6, 2020 we are entering our 4th marking period and want to take a moment to review our learning expectations for students.

-- Students are expected to check-in to their classes according to the schedule provided by their Advisors. - Our students will receive grades on a report card at the end of the school year.
-Our Advisors will use flexibility in assessing student performance. - The majority of work for each subject will be provided weekly by the Advisor, with timeframes for completion. - In most cases, the work for each class will be a posted activity.
-Some teachers may choose to use a portion of their time in a live audio/screen sharing only environment. - Advisors are available via email or open office hours.
-Contact information for all Advisors is on our website (www.ktufsd.org/bp) - Attendance: Advisors will keep record of students participating in their class. - Each subject's learning will likely look different.
+- In accordance with the requirements set forth by the New York State Department of Education, students are expected to be provided with continuity of instruction.
+Therefore, students are expected to check-in to their classes according to the schedule provided by your team teachers. - Our students will be assessed for the 4th marking period in each subject.
+Students will not receive number grades during the extended closure.
+Instead, all assignments will be assessed in the following ways: - All Assignments: - 'P' = Pass (Teacher to include a comment: Exceeds Expectations, Met Expectations) - 'I' = Incomplete (with an opportunity to make up work) - 4th Quarter & End of Year Grade: - 'P' = Pass (Teacher will include one of the following comments: Exceeds Expectations, Met Expectations, Incomplete Work) - Our teachers will use flexibility in assessing student performance. - The majority of work for each subject will be provided weekly by the teacher, with timeframes for completion. - In most cases, the work for each class will be a posted activity.
+Some teachers may choose to use a portion of their time in a live audio/screen sharing only environment. - Teachers are available via email or open office hours.
+Contact information for all teachers is on our website. - Attendance: Teachers will keep record of students participating in their class. - Each subject's learning will likely look different.
 You should not expect each subject to be the same.
 Each home learning subject will be designed by the individual teacher. - The Code of Conduct remains in effect.
 We expect students to model proper digital citizenship when connecting with peers and teachers.